stephenmussel/redux-feedback-app/README.md

 npm run client
 ```

-`localhost:3000` should automatically open up in your browser.
+A tab should automatically open up in your browser.
 Otherwise, open up a new browser tab and type `localhost:3000`

 <p align="right">(<a href="#top">back to top</a>)</p>